lucianRosuAtc/lucianRosuAtc/README.md

 -->

-Hi, I'm Lucian Rosu, I'm a junior front-end developer based in Exeter, UK.
+Hi, I'm Lucian Rosu, I'm a junior front-end developer based out in Exeter, UK.
 Having developed my skills at Scrimba and the University of Leeds, I am a creative and energetic developer who thrives in a collaborative environment.

 ### My Goal: